 City Council members created an ad hoc Committee on the Unhoused in 2021 to address the declared homelessness emergency in the City.
 The committee reviewed several potential sites for a 24-7 RV homeless shelter throughout the fall of 2021, with SAVS as the identified operator of the site through a grant they had received from the Sonoma County CoC (Continuum of Care) with full City Council support.
 This site, "Horizon Shine", functions as a temporary homeless shelter, with all individuals residing there in their owned RVs, and is operated by SAVS.
-It opened in January 2021 and the operator applied in 2022 to extend their temporary use permit and keep the site open.
+It opened in January 2021 and is anticipated to continue to February 2022.
 Since then, a nonprofit purchased this property and seeks to continue using the property to address housing needs locally once the shelter closes.

-Safe Overnight Parking is an existing program that offers safe overnight parking spaces at some local churches, including at Community Church on 1000 Gravenstein
+Safe Overnight Parking is an existing program that offers safe overnight parking spaces at some local churches, including at Community Church on 1000 Gravenstein Hwy North.

-Hwy North.
 While the City does not operate these sites, the Committee for the Unhoused is working with private organizations (generally churches) to expand this program for the vehicular unhoused and plans on expanding services throughout the City.
 In 2021, the Community Church on 1000 Gravenstein Hwy N applied for a Temporary Use Permit to bring two 'Conestoga hut' shelters to the site for a period of 5 years, to expand this safe parking program to include basic shelters for homeless.
 This permit was unanimously granted by the Planning Commission.